ngem1/universal-remote-card/README.md

 ### Hold Time

 Hold actions are triggered by holding down on a button for a defined amount of time and then releasing.
 The default amount of time is 500ms.
-You can change this by setting `Hold time` in the hold action to a different number.
+You can change this by setting `Hold time` in the general tab or a custom element hold action to a different number.

 ### Repeat and Repeat Delay

-By setting a hold action to `repeat`, the tap action will repeat while the button is held down.
+By setting a hold action to `repeat`, the tap action will repeat while a button or touchpad direction is held down.
 The default delay between repeats is 100ms.
-You can change this by setting `Repeat delay` in the hold action to a different number.
+You can change this by setting `Repeat delay` in the general tab or a custom element hold action to a different number.

-The following default keys have hold actions set to `repeat` by default.
+The following default keys have their hold actions set to `repeat` by default.
 You can disable this by creating a custom element for them and setting their hold actions to `none` or a different action.
-The touchpad direction actions also are set to repeat when held, and can similarly be disabled or remapped by creating a custom element for the touchpad and changing it's hold action.
+The circlepad and touchpad direction actions also are set to repeat when held, and can similarly be disabled or remapped by creating a custom element for the touchpad and changing it's hold action.

 - up
 - down